arsonistgopher/jinfluxexporter/README.md

 [![Build Status](https://travis-ci.org/arsonistgopher/jinfluxdbexporter.svg?branch=master)](https://travis-ci.org/arsonistgopher/jinfluxdbexporter)
 [![Go Report Card](https://goreportcard.com/badge/github.com/arsonistgopher/jinfluxdbexporter)](https://goreportcard.com/report/github.com/arsonistgopher/jinfluxdbexporter)

-This is an application for Junos that drives NETCONF in order to retrieve data that is transformed into JSON and then placed on to a Kafka bus.
-Each Kafka topic is derived from the collector name.
+This is an application for Junos that drives NETCONF in order to retrieve operational data and said data is inserted as measurements in to an InfluxDB database.
+Tags and fields are derived automatically from the measurements taken by this application.
+Your best bet is to use [Chronograf](https://www.influxdata.com/time-series-platform/chronograf/) to view the data being generated.

 > **Note:** The idea here is that it is `easy` to create a new collector and re-build the binary.